embvm-drivers/sensirion-sps-30/README.md

 ## License

-Copyright © 2021 Embedded Artistry LLC
+Copyright © 2023 Embedded Artistry LLC

 See the [LICENSE](LICENSE) file for licensing details.

-For other open-source licenses, please see the [Software Inventory](docs/software_inventory.xlsx).

-## Acknowledgments

-Make any public acknowledgments here

 **[Back to top](#table-of-contents)**